 Applications can be made to the local authority using the application form below.
 Before completing your application, your attention is drawn to our privacy and data retention policy

 To ensure confidentiality of the applicant’s personal information annex A to the application can be downloaded and submitted at the same time.

 Please send your application with the appropriate fee payment to the Licensing Section using the contact details below:

-Requests for an application form can also be made by contacting licensing or calling 01353 665555 and asking to speak to a member of the Licensing Section.
+Requests for an application form can also be made by contacting licensing (external link) or calling 01353 665555 and asking to speak to a member of the Licensing Section.